bediger4000/squava/README.md

 The lookahead (number of moves ahead the code considers) varies during the game.
 If less than 8 marks appear on the board, it looks ahead 4 moves (2 moves each for both players).
 If less than 13 marks appear on the board, it looks ahead 3 moves for each player.
-If more than 12 marks appear, it looks ahead 4 moves for each player.
+If more than 12 marks appear, it looks ahead 5 moves for each player.
 This is something I set by trial and error.
+I set the lookahead to as large a number as I could stand to wait for.
 If the human plays right in the first few moves when the program isn't looking too far ahead, the human can win.

 ### Book